Chindi-M/chindi-m.github.io/blog.md

 # 📝 Blog

-I write about **cloud architecture, DevSecOps, automation, and platform engineering**—with a focus on practical, actionable content that you can apply to your own projects.
+I write about **cloud architecture, DevSecOps, automation, and platform engineering**, with a focus on practical, actionable content that you can apply to your own projects.

 ---